Bynder/cw-wordpress-plugin/README.md

 ### 3.0.4 ###
 * Update to complement the 3.0.0.8 release to make sure that the minimum 1.8.3 version of underscore is loaded early so that it works when SCRIPT_DEBUG is disabled.
-* Fix bug where GatherContent admin column and metabox would not display for a mapped post-type occasionally (if the mapping was imported, or when it is first created).
+* Fix bug where Content Workflow admin column and metabox would not display for a mapped post-type occasionally (if the mapping was imported, or when it is first created).

 ### 3.0.3 ###
 * Fix bug where post-types with`'exclude_from_search' => true` would not be properly connected.
 * Add filter, `gathercontent_mapping_post_types`, for ability to filter allowed post-types for mapping.
-* Add GatherContent plugin settings link to inline action links on plugin page.
+* Add Content Workflow plugin settings link to inline action links on plugin page.

 ### 3.0.2 ###
-* Now supports mapping GatherContent hierarchy to WordPress hierarchy for hierarchical post-types (like pages).
+* Now supports mapping Content Workflow hierarchy to WordPress hierarchy for hierarchical post-types (like pages).
 Default behavior can be overridden with the `gc_map_hierarchy` filter.
 * Adds a constant to enable developer debug mode (`GATHERCONTENT_DEBUG_MODE`).
-* Give GatherContent selectors IDs and classes which do not conflict with WordPress core UI.
+* Give Content Workflow selectors IDs and classes which do not conflict with WordPress core UI.
 * Add a `gc_pull_complete` and `gc_push_complete` hook which is triggered after all items are asynchronously synced.
 * Update support instructions on the Support page.
-* Fix a few php notices when failing to fetch a project or template from the GatherContent API.
+* Fix a few php notices when failing to fetch a project or template from the Content Workflow API.

 ### 3.0.1 ###
-* Adds a support page to the GatherContent menu for gathering system information for support requests.
+* Adds a support page to the Content Workflow menu for gathering system information for support requests.
 * Adds a developer debug mode for advanced developer debugging.
 * Fix typos in a few i18n functions, from `_()` to `__()`.
 * Fix possible debug notices when options array is empty.